-Magnier argued that the current U.S.–Israel confrontation with Iran was not centred on nuclear weapons, but on Iran’s missile deterrent and its regional role.
-He said Iran did not possess nuclear weapons and that its 60 percent enriched uranium stockpile functioned mainly as leverage for a possible return to a JCPOA-type agreement.
+Magnier argued that the current U.S.–Israel confrontation with Iran was not centered on nuclear weapons, but rather on destroying or degrading Iran’s missile deterrent and its regional role.
+He emphasized that Iran did not possess nuclear weapons and that the small amount of 60-percent enriched uranium still in its stockpile functions mainly as leverage for a possible return to a JCPOA-type agreement.
 He stressed that scientific knowledge could not be destroyed through bombing, and that Israeli efforts to dismantle Iran’s missile capabilities would, in practice, require regime change.

 The discussion also addressed the military limits facing Washington.
 Magnier described U.S. aircraft carriers as largely theatrical and insufficient for a sustained, multi-front campaign against Iran.
 He explained that any major attack would depend on numerous regional bases, all of which Iran had threatened to strike quickly in response.
 He warned that such an escalation could lead to a wider regional war involving allied forces in Iraq, Yemen, and Lebanon, especially after Ayatollah Khamenei’s warning that the entire region could be set aflame.